 Rack mount the MRCC with 2U Rack Ears.
 These strong, powder coated steel rack ears mount the MRCC in a standard 19-inch rack.

 *Accessories sold separately.

-Some close ups of the MRCC screens in development.
+Some examples of the MRCC menu screens.
 The OLED display is expensive, but looks so good (way better than these pics):

-Check out some videos demonstrating the user interface in development (more on our YouTube channel here):
+Check out some videos demonstrating MRCC in development (more on our YouTube channel here):

 - International AC/DC power supply included